Winter Sunrise at Bryce Canyon

 Winter is a Great Time to Visit Bryce Canyon

-Ruby’s Inn holds an annual Winter Festival on President’s Day weekend with this year’s event scheduled February 13-15, 2021.
+Ruby’s Inn holds an annual Winter Festival on President’s Day weekend with this year’s event scheduled February 19-21, 2022.
 The events page on their website describes it as having something for everyone with free clinics, demos and tours.
 Activities include kayaking demos (you heard that right), doesn’t sound like a winter activity but they did say they have something for everyone.
 Archery clinics, again, something for everyone.
 Okay, here’s a Winter activity, cross country ski races.
-For a list of activities and events, click here for last year’s line up.
+For a list of activities and events, click here.
 The website says this year will be similar.
 The festival is designed to be entertaining for all age groups.

 Other Winter Things to Do